prosekit/prosekit/website/guide/extensions/placeholder.md

 # Placeholder

-Show a placeholder when the current text block is empty or the whole document is empty.
+Show some placeholder text when the current text block is empty or the whole document is empty.

 <script setup>
 import { ExamplePlaygroundLazy } from '../../components/example-playground-lazy'